trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/setup-ledger.md

 :::

-In this tutorial we will use `octez-signer`, which keeps an HWM and prevents your Ledger device from signing blocks or operations that could lead to double-baking, double-attesting or double-preattesting, so it is possible to disable the option.
+For additional protection from double-baking, we will demonstrate use of external signer (`octez-signer`), which keeps track of HWM and prevents double baking.
+Its recommended to use this external signer, when you disable the HWM feature on your Ledger device.